leedgbr/audience-api/README_applicant.md

   documentation for integrating engineers and also allows for the possibility of generating a client library in various languages.
 * Exception handling has been refactored to reduce / remove the risk of exposing internal details of the system.
-This may or may not be controversial.
-Details of errors that the caller can remediate are still exposed.
-Happy to discuss.
+This may or may not be controversial - or against expected requirements.
+Details of errors that the caller can remediate (i.e. business errors or those due to a malformed request) are exposed in the api response.
+Errors the client is not able to remediate result in a standard api response message that exposes no system details.
+Only those errors the client is able to remediate are logged.
+Happy to discuss this approach if it is at odds with what is expected.
-* I have kept exception handling light.
-Could decide on error wrapping strategy if deemed worthwhile.
+* I have kept exception handling light for now.
+Could decide on error wrapping strategy, perhaps at certain layers, if deemed worthwhile.
-* Have not had time, but consider separating highest level tests (i.e. ActuatorEndpointTests and AuditionApplicationTests) into their own gradle test target and exclude them from the default unit test run.
+* Have not had time, but consider separating the highest level tests (i.e. `ActuatorEndpointTests` and `AuditionApplicationTests`) into their own gradle test target and exclude them from the default unit test run.
 This will help provide more accurate granular unit test coverage data and improve granular unit test cycle times.